simplefin/bank-access/README.md

     <JSON key>\n

-For example, if a username is required the script would write to channel 3 (note the double quotes):
+For example, if a username is required the script would write the following to channel 3, followed by a newline (note the double quotes):

     "Username"